Having a good relationship with your child is the best way of keeping them safe.

 Things you can tell a child of 11 or 12:

 - They can go to the local disco once they get to secondary school.

 - When they are older they will only be allowed to go to parties after you have spoken with the host child's parents.

 - You will not allow them to stay out past midnight until they are 16.

-Be clear about what is right for your family
+Be clear about what's right

 Talk about what you expect